ProfessionalWiki/Maps/README.md

 Feel free to fork the [code on GitHub](https://github.com/JeroenDeDauw/Maps) and to submit pull requests.

+You can run the PHPUnit tests by changing into the `tests/phpunit` directory of your MediaWiki install and running

+    php phpunit.php -c ../../extensions/Maps/

 ## Credits to other projects

 ### jQuery